 In this edition of Ranked, we’re going to rank every live-action Star Wars movie from worst to best.
 As is always the case with this column, some of you may disagree with the order.
-If so, feel free to leave a comment in the designated section at the bottom of the piece or tweet me directly and I’ll get back to you personally and quickly in order to answer any criticisms or queries regarding these (always controversial) choices.
+If so, feel free to leave a comment in the designated section at the end of the piece or tweet us directly.
 Just try to keep it fun!

 Now that the formalities are out of the way…

 10. Star Wars: Episode I – The Phantom Menace

 What happens: Obi-Wan Kenobi and jedi master turned mentor Qui-Gon Jinn confide in a young Anakin Skywalker in the hope that he may one day bring balance to a force that the Sith is battling to take control of.

 Star Wars Episode I was probably the most underwhelming movie ever released.
 After waiting 16 long years, audiences clamored to see The Phantom Menace, yet it seemed like every single one of them was left disappointed.
 The worst thing… It wasn’t even good as a standalone sci-fi film.

 Star Wars Episode One’s CGI didn’t stand up against the advances in technology that brought the likes of Jurassic Park, Independence Day and Armageddon to life in 1993, ’96 and ’98 respectively; the slow-moving political drama that the plot was centered around had little by the way of risk and therefore lacked any reason to become invested in the characters involved, and the “romance” story was not only incredibly shallow but its blossoming was also portrayed on-screen by 9 year old Jake Lloyd and the much older (17) Natalie Portman… and that’s just wrong.
 I’m not even going to get into how stupid it was to make the first Star Wars movie in 16 years be, for all intents and purposes, a sci-fi version of Home Alone.